Toyota RAV4 Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Toyota RAV4 Hybrid are $1,146 a year for full coverage.
-Comprehensive insurance costs on average $240, collision insurance costs $380, and liability coverage costs $390.
-Buying just liability costs as little as $438 a year, and insurance for high-risk drivers costs $2,468 or more.
-16-year-old drivers cost the most to insure at up to $4,330 a year.
+Average insurance rates for a Toyota RAV4 Hybrid are $1,146 a year for full coverage.
+Comprehensive costs approximately $240 each year, collision costs $380, and liability coverage is estimated at $390.
+Liability-only coverage costs approximately $438 a year, with high-risk coverage costing around $2,468.
+Teen drivers receive the highest rates at $4,330 a year or more.

 Average premium for full coverage: $1,146

-Estimates include $500 policy deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
-Prices are averaged for all states and for different RAV4 Hybrid trim levels.
+Estimates include $500 physical damage insurance deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
+Rates are averaged for all states and RAV4 Hybrid models.

-For a 40-year-old driver, Toyota RAV4 Hybrid insurance rates range from as low as $438 for the bare minimum liability coverage to a much higher rate of $2,468 for a high-risk insurance policy.
+For the average driver, prices range go from as low as $438 for the bare minimum liability coverage to a high rate of $2,468 for a high-risk insurance policy.

-Your location has a large influence on car insurance rates.
-Rural areas are shown to have a lower frequency of accident claims than congested cities.
-The price range example below illustrates how your location can change car insurance rates.
+Living in a larger city has a large influence on car insurance rates.
+Rural locations tend to have a lower frequency of accident claims than larger metro areas.

-The examples above show why anyone shopping for car insurance should compare rates based on a specific location and risk profile, rather than using rate averages.
+These examples show why all drivers should get quotes using their specific location and risk profile, rather than using price averages.

 Use the form below to get customized rates for your location.